-- (1) Automatic resupply.
-Automatic resupply is scheduled for delivery shortly after the detachment has been committed.
-It is prearranged as to time, delivery site, and composition of load.
 This resupply is delivered automatically unless the detachment cancels or modifies the original plan.

-Automatic resupply is planned to replace lost or damaged items of equipment or to augment the detachment with equipment which could not be carried in on the infiltration. - (2) Emergency resupply.
+Automatic resupply is planned to replace lost or damaged items of equipment or to augment the detachment with equipment which could not be carried in on the infiltration.

+- (2) Emergency resupply.
 Emergency resupply is scheduled for delivery after the detachment has been committed and prearranged as to time and composition of load.
 The delivery site is selected and reported by the detachment after infiltration.
-The delivery of emergency resupply is contingent upon and initiated when communications from detachment are interrupted operational for the а predetermined period of time.
-The content of emergency resupply is normally communications and survival the operational equipment restore detachment to capability.

-- (3) Frequency rate of resupply.
+The delivery of emergency resupply is contingent upon and initiated when communications from the operational detachment are interrupted for a predetermined period of time.
+The content of emergency resupply is normally communications and survival equipment to restore the detachment operational capability. - (3) Frequency rate of resupply.
 The number of resupply missions is limited until it can be determined that the detachment will not be compromised by flights over the guerrilla warfare operational area, and/or until air superiority can be established at a preselected time and place.
 A minimum of one resupply mission per thirty days per committed detachment is planned during this initial period.
 The frequency of missions increases with the degree of air superiority established by friendly forces, until resupply missions are flown as required. - (4) Catalogue supply system (app.
 II).
 In order to expedite requests, insure accuracy in identification of types and amounts of supplies and equipment, and to facilitate communications transmission security, special forces units employ a brevity code system for requesting supplies.
-This brevity code is known as a catalogue supply system (CSS) and its preparation is the responsibility of the C0, SFOB.
+This brevity code is known as a catalogue supply system (CSS) and its preparation is the responsibility of the CO, SFOB.
 The CSS is applicable to all special forces and guerrilla units.
-The CSS is used for three categories of supplies: - (a) Those critical items of supply essential to combat operations, e.g., arms, ammunition, and demolitions; - (b) Those critical items of supply essential for individual survival, e.g., rations, medicine and clothing; - (5) Increased amounts of the critical items contained in categories (a) and (b), but packaged in bulk for use in a rapid buildup phase of guerrilla force development. - (a) Supply bundles for categories (a) and (b) are delivered primarily during the initial phase of operations whereas category (c) bundles are delivered when the growing resistance force or tempo of combat requires increased amounts of essential combat supplies. - (b) Characteristics of an efficient catalogue supply system are critical items of supply packed in packages of fifty pounds or less; packages which are man-portable and protected from handling and weather damage; packages the composition of which is such that in storage handling and maintenance are simple; an identification code designed for accuracy in transmission when encrypted.
+The CSS is used for three categories of supplies: (a) Those critical items of supply essential to combat operations, e.g., arms, ammunition, and demolitions; (b) Those critical items of supply essential for individual survival, e.g., rations, medicine and clothing: (c) Increased amounts of the critical items contained in categories (a) and (b), but packaged in bulk for use in a rapid buildup phase of guerrilla force development. - (a) Supply bundles for categories (a) and (b) are delivered primarily during the initial phase of operations

+- whereas category (c) bundles are delivered when the growing resistance force or tempo of combat requires increased amounts of essential combat supplies. - (b) Characteristics of an efficient catalogue supply system are-critical items of supply packed in packages of fifty pounds or less; packages which are man-portable and protected from handling and weather damage; packages the composition of which is such that instorage handling and maintenance are simple; an identification code designed for accuracy in transmission when encrypted.